 Leveraging threat intelligence to improve an organization's security posture should be an essential component of any security strategy.

-Threat Tools and Trends
+Tools and Threat Trends

-Trend of cybercriminals work in packages
+Trend of cybercriminals working in packs

-Large-scale packet behavior
+Large-scale package behavior

-Granular packet behavior
+Granular package behavior

-Almost 60% of the threats analyzed in the first quarter of 2019 shared at least one domain used at a specific point in an attack chain.
-Many attacks also tend to use the same web providers over and over again.
+Almost 60% of the threats analyzed in Q1 2019 shared at least one domain used at a specific point in an attack chain.
+Many attacks also tend to use the same web providers repeatedly.

 read on... http://ftnt.me/0DE131